 Our family farm is located in the Cane Creek Valley of Buncombe County.
 We do not hire outside laborers to till, sow, cultivate, harvest, pack, or deliver any of the vegetables you will receive in your farm share box.
 You can rest assured knowing that your vegetables have been lovingly cared for from the seed stage to CSA Box delivery by only the hands of your farmers.
 Our family farm manner of operation ensures you and your family receive the freshest and most nutritious vegetables possible.
-We have invested our livelihood in the land and truly care about what you and your family eats.
-We will prove this to you with every farm share box we prepare for you as a member of our CSA Family.
+We have invested our livelihood in the land and truly care about what you and your family eat.
+We will prove this to you with every farm share box we prepare for you as a member of our CSA.

 Our first line of defense in handling insect pests is to dust with Diatomaceous Earth.
 We also use Dipel.
 Both are organic inputs which are hand applied.
 And yes, I said hand applied which is hard work!
 Our farming philosophy means anything which goes into or onto our gardens is carried in on our backs!
 We believe sustainable farming is about our personal relationship with the soil, the land, and Nature.

 We are a small, sustainable family farm—environmentally sound and socially responsible.
 We are water conscious.
 We use an underground drip irrigation system and use water from drilled wells versus using water from the creek.
 We do this so we can ensure the quality of the water we irrigate with and so as not be wasteful of this precious resource.
 Excess vegetables are not plowed under or allowed to rot in the fields.
-Instead, excess vegetables are donated to local charities in the Asheville and Buncombe area several days a week in keeping with our freshness motto for handling produce.
+Instead, they are donated to local charities in the Asheville and Buncombe area several days a week in keeping with our freshness motto for handling produce.

 IF you want fresh, local vegetables which are grown for flavor and nutrition—not for transportation and shelf life; and IF you want an easily accessible array of local seasonal vegetables and are open to new taste experiences; and IF you want a connection to the farmer who grows the food you eat; and IF you want more of your food dollars to stay in the local farming economy; and IF you want to see economically viable farms in your community; and IF you want to provide farmers in the community with the economic incentive to continue to “work with” the land and nature—instead of selling out to land developers, then purchase a farm share from one of the many local Buncombe County farmers.
 Better still, join our CSA—Cane Creek Asparagus & Company!